 Annual CPE and GFOA Engagement Credit Reporting Requirements

-CPFOs will report three (3) GFOA Engagement Credits (EC) every year, in addition to 15 CPEs.
+CPFOs will report three (3) GFOA Engagement Credits (EC) every year, in addition to 15 education credits.
 You can view your GFOA CPEs and ECs in the GFOA LMS through your “My Dashboard”.
 Your GFOA ECs will be added by staff towards the end of the calendar year.

-For 2023, the deadline to report non-GFOA credits is February 28, 2024, for the 2023 calendar year.
+The deadline to report non-GFOA credits and submit the form is February 28, 2026, for the 2025 calendar year.
 CPEs from GFOA events are viewable on your LMS Dashboard.
+A summary of your GFOA Engagement Credits (EC) will be viewable on your LMS Transcript page in December 2025.
+You can self-report education credits and ECs from other organizations in the LMS.

 Option | Credits Awarded |